 Looking for a spot to fish?
-Virginia Beach has lots of options from boat launches and piers, to surf fishing and charters.
+Virginia Beach has many options, from boat launches and piers to surf fishing and charters.
 Check out our list below for information on the best spots to fish in Virginia Beach!

 Fishing Piers in Virginia Beach

 The Virginia Beach Fishing Pier

 The Virginia Beach Fishing Pier can be found between 14th and 15th Streets, right off the Boardwalk at the Oceanfront.
 The 70-year-old pier is open to the public from 6 AM to 12 AM in the summer and 8 AM to 8 PM in the spring and fall.

 It costs $10 for adults and $5 for kids under 12-years-old.
 Each person may bring two fishing rods or two crab nets.
 The Pier offers bait, ice, tackle, and rod rentals at $10 a rod.
 You may also purchase season or weekly passes for the pier.
 Visit their Facebook page for more information.

 The VB Fishing Pier also has a restaurant called Ocean Eddie’s.
 Ocean Eddie’s has been serving delicious seafood to the community since the 1980s.